 The real key here, besides cutting quickly, is that this saw won’t break as easily as a wire saw or chain saw.
 It also gives you the capability of doing more than just cutting branches off.
 You can also use the saw to notch them, putting them together for building the framework of a shelter.

 While few people bother to talk about it, hygiene is an important part of survival.
 Amongst other things, that means being able to dig a latrine and bury your waste, rather than leaving it sitting on the ground.
 Human waste, left sitting on the ground, can spread disease and make food sources inedible.
 Obviously this isn’t that important if you’re on-the-move, but if you’re hunkering down in the same spot in the wild for any decent length of time, you’ll want to have some kind of method of dealing with human waste.

-The camp shovel is also useful for trenching, which is important when it is raining.
+The camp shovel, also known as a survival shovel or e tool is also useful for trenching, which is important when it is raining.
 You may need to dig a trench around your tent or fire pit to keep water out of them.